Orlando Car Accident Lawyer

 Recouping Losses After an Orlando Car Accident

-If you chose to take legal action against the party who caused your car accident within Florida’s four-year statute of limitations for personal injury lawsuits, you may be able to receive compensation for damages you incurred as a result of your car accident and injuries.
+If you chose to take legal action against the party who caused your car accident within Florida’s four-year statute of limitations for lawsuits, you may receive compensation for damages you incurred because of your car accident and injuries.
 Jury awards and settlements can include compensatory and punitive damages.
 Florida law reserves punitive damages for cases of gross negligence or willful harm.
 It’s more likely you will receive compensatory damages after a car accident.
-If you reach an agreeable settlement or the court rules in your favor, you can recoup economic and non-economic losses such as the following:
+If you reach an agreeable settlement or the court rules in your favor, you can recoup economic and non-economic losses such as:

-- Medical expenses, including ambulance and emergency room services, hospitalization, diagnostic imaging, surgery, follow-up care, doctor’s visits, and medication.
+- Medical expenses, including ambulance and emergency room services, hospitalization, diagnostic imaging, surgery, physical therapy, follow-up care, doctor’s visits, and medication.

 - Expenses for rehabilitation such as visiting a physical therapist, occupational therapist, mental health specialist, or any other specialist who treats the accident victim during their recovery.